CLIxIndia-Dev/open-story-tool/README.md

 To have a non-default gallery load, pass a "gallery" parameter.
 `gallery=birds`
 #### API
-To change where data is logged to, you can pass it an "api" paramter  .
+To change where data is logged to, you can pass it an "api" parameter.
 `api=/some/url/here`

 The default is QBank's API located at /api/v1/logging/genericlog and specifics regarding what specific data is collected can be found at: